New owner advice - What to buy, feed and everything else !!!

-Remember you need to clean us out at least twice week, i dont like a poopy cage !!
+Remember you need to clean us out at least twice a week, i dont like a poopy cage !!
 More frequently in the summer especially if we live outdoors,helps reduce attention from flys.

 7:Food / Water equipment

-You ideally need a ceramic food bowl, and a water bottle.You can get glass water bottles or plastic either are suitable.You need to clean all bottles and spouts weekly,green water bottles are a no no.Have cotton buds to hand for spouts,as i am a messy drinker and food can get into the spout.Bob dribbles too, so mum sterilises our bottles every month.
+You ideally need a ceramic food bowl, and a water bottle.You can get glass water bottles or plastic either are suitable.You need to clean all bottles and spouts weekly,green water bottles are a no no.Have cotton buds to hand for spouts,as i am a messy drinker and food can get into the spout.Betty dribbles too, so mum sterilises our bottles every month.

 We dont have muesli type food, we have nuggets my mum says we cant be selective and she knows we are getting all the goodness and nutrients, shes also mad on recycling and hates waste.

-Mr Johnsons advanced guinea pig food -its a great nugget, jam packed with extras for a healthy gut, joints and immune system.We tested it over couple of months and me and Bob gave it a paws up !!!
+Mr Johnsons advanced guinea pig food -its a great nugget, jam packed with extras for a healthy gut, joints and immune system.We tested it over couple of months and me and Betty gave it a paws up !!!

 Mum has also listed another couple we have tested and recommended.